1. What's the advantage of having a weighted and unweighted GPA scale?

 2. How can I find out more information about weighted and unweighted GPAs?

 Many schools offer accelerated, Honors, Advanced Placement (AP), or International Baccalaureate (IB) classes.
-To reflect the increased difficulty of these classes, schools will often students with a slight GPA boost.
+To reflect the increased difficulty of these classes, schools will often award students with a slight GPA boost.
 The GPA generated as a result of this GPA boost is commonly referred to as a Weighted GPA.

 Let's look at a simple example: